Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Discussion of experimental results

 \section{Discussion of experimental results}

-The obtained data for the temperatures of the phase transitions can be presented in the form of the phase diagram (Fig.~\ref{PhDiag}).
-It illustrates that with the growth of Eu content the system transforms from the nearly ferromagnetic metal to the LS insulating state undergoing LS $\to$ IS spin-state transitions .
+The obtained data for the temperatures of the phase transitions can be presented in the form of a phase diagram (Fig.~\ref{PhDiag}).
+It illustrates that as the of Eu content increases, the system transforms from the nearly metallic ferromagnet to the LS insulating state undergoing LS $\to$ IS spin-state transitions~\cite{ISstate}.
 Between these states, we have a broad crossover region corresponding to the phase separation.
 Indeed, the simultaneous observation both of $T_{FM}$ and $T_{SS}$ in the samples with Eu content $y =0.14$ and 0.16 is a clear evidence of the phase separation in the system.

 These samples also provide a spectacular illustration of the effect related to the variable content of $^{18}$O. In particular, for the samples with $y =0.16$, the temperature dependence of magnetic susceptibility (Fig.~\ref{Fig_chi_014}) exhibits a pronounced feature corresponding to the SST at high values of $^{18}$O content.
 With decreasing the $^{18}$O content, this feature becomes weaker and disappears below 17\% of $^{18}$O. Hence, we see that the change on the average oxygen mass can drastically affect the phase composition of the cobaltite samples.

 The oxygen isotope substitution $^{16}$O $\to ^{18}$O shifts the phase equilibrium toward the insulating state.
-For the heavier isotope, the spin-state transition temperature $T_{SS}$ grows, while the ferromagnetic transition temperature $T_{FM}$ decreases.
-The change of average oxygen mass is a unique tool for investigating special properties of phase separation in cobaltites near the crossover between the FM and LS phases.
-We also see that the effect of increasing $^{18}$O content on the system is similar to that of increasing Eu content.
+For the heavier isotope, the SST temperature $T_{SS}$ increases, while the ferromagnetic transition temperature $T_{FM}$ decreases.
+Varying the average oxygen mass is a unique tool for investigating special properties of phase separation in cobaltites near the crossover between the FM and LS phases.
+We also see that the effect of increasing the $^{18}$O content on the system is similar to that of increasing the Eu content.

 We emphasize that the general structure of the phase diagram shown in Fig.~\ref{PhDiag} is similar to that reported in Ref.~\onlinecite{Kalinov2010}.
 The partial oxygen isotope substitution allows a much more detailed study of the evolution of the state of doped perovskite cobaltites in the most interesting region corresponding to the phase separation.
 This is exactly the main objective of our work, which could not be significantly affected by the difference in the composition of two sets of samples.